-After Mincha and before sunset, some have the custom to wash for Matzah and participate in a Seudah, including four full cups of wine.
+After Mincha and before sunset, some have the custom to wash for Matzah and participate in a Seudah (the Chabad custom is to include four full cups of wine).
 This is called by some the Seudat Ba'Al Shem Tov and by some Seudat Moshiach.